 Any divorcing parent will tell you that determining child custody is an extremely emotional process.
 Likewise, child support orders can significantly affect your financial situation.
-To get through it all while protecting your parental rights and finances, turn to an attorney like Margaret Oliver.
+To get through it all while protecting your parental rights and finances, turn to an attorney like Margaret Oliver or Lauren Leffler.

-Oliver Leffler Law helps parents in and around Howard County, Carroll County and Anne Arundel County, Maryland, navigate the child custody and support process with as little added stress as possible.
-Meg is a lawyer who is committed to helping parents protect their relationships with their children.
-She can also assist with obtaining, enforcing or modifying child support orders.
+At Oliver Leffler Law, they help parents in and around Maryland’s Howard, Carroll and Anne Arundel counties navigate the child custody and support processes with as little added stress as possible.
+Margaret and Lauren are lawyers who are committed to helping parents protect their relationships with their children.
+They can also assist with obtaining, enforcing or modifying child support orders.

-To work with an experienced, compassionate family law attorney, contact Margaret Oliver online or by calling 410-740-1180.
+To work with an experienced, compassionate family law attorney, contact our attorneys online or call 410-740-1180.

 Putting Children’s Best Interests First